kjolley/BIGSdb_documentation/administration.rst

 To set up such an extended attribute, click the add (+) isolate field extended attributes link on the curator's main page.
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+This function is normally hidden, so you may need to click the 'Fields' toggle to display it.

 .. image:: /images/administration/extended_attributes.png